j-koziel/j-koziel/README.md

 ### 👋 Hi there 👋

-🔭 I’m currently working on re-making all my JavaScript projects from JavaScript course.
+🔭 I’m currently working on re-making all my JavaScript projects from my online JavaScript course.

 🌱 I’m currently learning the Node.js framework.